-Jeffrey Gibson’s work has been featured in solo museum exhibitions at the National Academy of Art in New York City (2013), the Bronx Museum of Art (2014), the Savannah College of Art and Design (2016), the Oklahoma Contemporary in Oklahoma City (2017), and a retrospective organized by the Denver Museum of Art (forthcoming).
-Recent group shows include Prospect.3: Notes for Now in New Orleans (2015), Greater New York at MoMA PS1 (2016), and the Desert X in Palm Springs (2017).
-Gibson is a recipient of the Joan Mitchell Foundation Painters and Sculptors Grant, the Smithsonian Institute Contemporary Arts Grant, and the Creative Capital Foundation Grant, among others.
-He is currently an artist-in-residence at Bard College and lives and works in Hudson, New York.
+Jeffrey Gibson (b.
+Colorado Springs, 1972) grew up in major urban centers across the United States, Germany, Korea, and England.
+He received a BFA from the School of the Art Institute of Chicago in 1995, and an MA in painting from the Royal College of Art in London in 1998.
+His work has been featured in solo museum exhibitions at the National Academy Museum (2013), the Oklahoma Contemporary Arts Center (2017), and the Denver Art Museum (2018).
+Recent group shows include Prospect.3: Notes for Now in New Orleans (2015), Greater New York at MoMA PS1 (2016), and Desert X in Palm Springs (2017).
+Gibson is the recipient of the Joan Mitchell Foundation Painters and Sculptors Grant and the Creative Capital Foundation Grant.
+He is an artist-in-residence at Bard College and lives and works in Germantown, New York.